solutious/solutious.github.com/blog/_posts/business/2010-10-18-the-70-percent-solution.md

 What didn't work:

-* **Working myself to exhaustion.** This obviously was not sustainable and it took an unreasonable long time to recover.
+* **Working myself to exhaustion.** This obviously was not sustainable and it took an unreasonably long time to recover.
 It also didn't increase the quality of my output.

 * **Focusing on just a couple things.** I wrote some great code that I couldn't build a service around.
 It was fun and I became a better programmer but again, it wasn't sustainable.

 * **Doing nothing.** This turned out to be the worst solution of the three.
 It sounded like a great idea and I got some rest but it's no way to earn a living.

 I'll be honest: I'm not [Bo Jackson](http://en.wikipedia.org/wiki/Bo_Jackson).
-I realized that if I was going to feel good about my work and motivated over the long haul I'd need to redefine what it meant to be done something.
+I realized that if I was going to feel good about my work and remain motivated over the long haul I'd need to redefine what it meant to be done something.

 ## Just good enough (for now) ##